FREE SHIPPING to UK for all unframed prints

 • 72cm x 111cm

-Andy Warhol’s Ladies and Gentlemen (F. & S. II.128) is a striking portrait of a transgender woman named Iris, created as part of his 1975 series exploring identity, performance, and marginalised figures within New York’s drag scene.
+Andy Warhol’s Ladies and Gentlemen (F. & S. II.128) is a striking portrait of a transgender woman named Easha McCleary, created as part of his 1975 series exploring identity, performance, and marginalised figures within New York’s drag scene.
 Commissioned to be “impersonal” and largely anonymous, the work nevertheless captures the expressive individuality of its subject through vivid colours and bold composition.
 The anonymity imposed by the original commission contrasts with the raw presence in the portrait, making the series a powerful commentary on visibility, erasure, and representation.

 Worldwide shipping using specialist art couriers